jeremyash13/Obsidian_Vault/Tree Traversal (Depth First).md

 ---

 ##### In-Order Traversal
-Tree is traversed and read in the order of: `Left, *Root*, Right`. *Outputs in ascending or descending order*
+Tree is traversed and read in the order of: `Left, *Root*, Right`. *Outputs in ascending or descending order.* Print

 ![Tree-Traversal_Depth-First_IN-ODER_Example](Tree-Traversal_Depth-First_IN-ODER_Example.png)
 `output: [1, 4, 6, 7, 8, 9, 10]`